-- Unlimited number of products on any plan can be hosted.
+- An unlimited number of products on any plan can be hosted.

 - Shopify offers 100 payment gateways, including its own in-built payment system.

-- You don’t need to intregate a third-party platform to gain POS features.
+- You don’t need to integrate a third-party platform to gain POS features.

 - Much more dropshipping options compared to Ecwid.

 - Shopify dominates Ecwid in SEO tools and meets SEO standards.